A few weeks ago I mentioned that I would be trying to increase the amount and variety of fish we eat.

 Bake for 10 minutes + 10 minutes for each inch of thickness.
-So, a one inch thick fillet would bake for twenty minutes.
-1.5″ would be 25 minutes.
+So, a one-inch thick fillet would bake for twenty minutes for a one-and-a-half-inch fillet would be 25 minutes.
 Got it?

 The recipe makes enough glaze for a little over two pounds of fish.
 It is easily halved or doubled.

-This recipe could be done on the grill, but remember to not cook the fish over direct heat, unless you enjoy rubbery, dried out fish.
-On the grill it can be done in a foil packet as described or you may skip it.
+This recipe could be done on the grill, but remember to not cook the fish over direct heat, unless you enjoy rubbery, dried-out fish.
+On the grill, it can be done in a foil packet as described or you may skip it.
 If you choose to grill, place it skin side up, first.
-Once the fish has cooked, it falls apart, the skin sort of holds it together, making transfer a little bit easier.
+Once the fish has cooked, it falls apart, the skin sort of holds it together, making the transfer a little bit easier.

 ¹Fun with mixed metaphors.
 Hush, the coffee hasn’t worked its magic, yet.